mar-muel/local-geocode/README.md

 # Configuration
 The `prepare()` function accepts two parameters
-* `min_population_cutoff` (default: 30k): Cities below this population size are excluded
+* `min_population_cutoff` (default: 30k): Places below this population size are excluded
 * `large_city_population_cutoff` (default: 200k): Cities with a population size larger than this will be prioritized.
-Example: "New York, USA" will result in "New York" as the first result, and not "USA".
+Example: "Los Angeles, USA" will result in "Los Angeles" as the first result, and not "USA".

 If you change these values, make sure to add the recompute flag `python main.py prepare --recompute` or `gc.prepare(recompute=True)`.